zensude/Increasing-Counter/README.md

 # Increasing-Counter

-Numbers increasing up to a certain limit
+Numbers increasing up to a certain limit.